Matt1s/motorsport-legends/readme.md

 - Used extension "Live Server" for local development server

 ## Potential Improvements

 - Sticky header
 - Mobile responsiveness (Currently designed for 1280 - 1920px width screens)

+## Issues

+- Font "Gilmer Regular" is not rendered in correct weight (200) despite being correctly imported and applied in CSS